johnvanderton/java-f90-jni-dll/README.md

 This demo is allowing the invocation of one or many DLL.
 JNI, Java Native Interface, is giving access to the C++ code which is encapsulating the Fortran code.
 As a test, two parameters (XML files) are sent through the `FortranExecuter class` to the `FortranExecuter.dll` library.
 In return, a message is sent back from the library to the java code.

-To achieve the correct operation to perform, the library `FortranExecuter.dll` should be call by the `fortrandll1.dll` library.
+To achieve the operation, the library `FortranExecuter.dll` should be call by the `fortrandll1.dll` library.

 ## Content